What is an Online Patient Portal and Why Your Clinic Needs One?

 Patient registration – to create a profile and input all necessary information through a tablet or computer.

 Appointment scheduling – to set appointments with more than one doctor and location.
 Patients should be able to choose a time and day.

 Patient customer service – to find help if patients can’t understand how to use a particular feature.

 Prescription refills – to request a repeat prescription without the need to see the doctor.

 Patient EHR – to quickly refer to clinical records and share it with physicians.

 Physician profile – to keep track of your physicians’ specializations, accreditations, and billable hours.
-Patients should be able to browse through the directory and choose the physician best suited to their concern.
+Patients should be able to browse through the directory and choose the physician best suited to their concerns.

 File repository – to view, download, or transmit laboratory test results and medical data to an external third-party, such as another healthcare provider, a caregiver, or an app.

-Notifications – to receive reminders about the upcoming appointments, prescription refills, follow-ups, and laboratory schedules.
+Notifications – to receive reminders about upcoming appointments, prescription refills, follow-ups, and laboratory schedules.

 Secure direct messaging – to communicate with healthcare providers directly via direct messaging, emails, and file exchange.